KScl/TyrianAPWorld/docs/en_Tyrian.md

 level.
 For most items you will need to wait until the end of the level to select them, however some items (e.g. Armor Up, Shield Up, Generators) will take effect immediately.

+## What is the difference between Tyrian and Tyrian 2000?

+The primary difference between the two versions of the game is that Tyrian 2000 adds an additional fifth episode, and a few additional weapons to collect.
+All of these can be randomized as well, provided you select the option to "Enable Tyrian 2000 Support".

+However, Tyrian 2000 also contains some additional level design and balance changes (e.g. the Plasma Storm nerf).
+These have been preserved wherever possible, as long as they do not affect logic.
+Changes that do affect logic are ported back to Tyrian 2.1 to ensure consistent logic between the two versions.

+Tyrian 2000 data files can be used to play games designed for both Tyrian 2.1 and Tyrian 2000; it's a matter of personal preference if you prefer the balance and level design changes that Tyrian 2000 introduced.